rosiesr/syllabusparser/README.md

 # syllabusparser
-Web App to upload a text file of a class syllabus, parse it, and creat Google Calendar events of major assignments
+Web App to upload a text file of a class syllabus, parse it, and create Google Calendar events of major assignments